Capia/giia/README.md

 ## Getting Started

 The provided notebooks require some dependencies to be installed.
-To install these dependencies run `pip install -r requirements.txt`
+To install these dependencies run `pip install -r ./src/requirements.txt`

 This repo also makes use of AWS Sagemaker's SDK which allows you to test and iterate quickly on your dev machine, before running a training session.
 To enable local execution change the `train_instance_type` of your estimator to `local`.